jdash02050/Deep-Learning-Assignment/README.md

     pip install -r requirements.txt

 Prepare the Dataset:
-Download the dataset; The structure should look like this:
+Download the dataset into the project folder; The structure should look like this:

     eel4810-dataset/eel4810-dataset/
       sub01/